-- In 2008, the Minnesota Legislature enacted an eprescribing mandate.
-The mandate requires prescribers, pharmacists and pharmacies, and pharmacy benefit managers to be e-prescribing by January 1, 2011. - https://www.health.state.mn.us/facilities/ehealth/e prescribing/index.html#11
+• In 2008, the Minnesota Legislature enacted an e-prescribing mandate.
+The mandate requires prescribers, pharmacists and pharmacies, and pharmacy benefit managers to be e-prescribing by January 1, 2011.

 Radiation Rules

 - All facilities or individuals in possession of x-ray equipment must apply for registration.
 Registration with payment must be completed by facilities and submitted to MDH.
 Can be done online.
 Submission of yearly audits and registration are required. - When buying or selling a practice...notify MDH. - A radiation safety officer must be designated and identified within your radiation safety/quality assurance program.